chenyuanwu/chenyuanwu.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year computer science Ph.D. candidate at University of Pennsylvania, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
 I also work closely with [Prof. Dahlia Malkhi (Chainlink Labs & UCSB)](https://malkhi.com/about/), [Prof. Mohammad Javad Amiri (Stony Brook University)](https://www3.cs.stonybrook.edu/~amiri/) and [Prof. Ryan Marcus (UPenn)](https://rmarcus.info/blog/).
-My research focuses on the intersection of AI and databases, represented by the next generation of AI-driven distributed ledgers that are adaptive and smart.
+My research focuses on the intersection of AI and data management, represented by the next generation of AI-driven distributed ledgers that are adaptive and smart.

 ## Preprints
 **On Orchestrating Parallel Broadcasts for Distributed Ledgers** <br />